Michael-Meade/snackhack2/README.md

 ## Enumerating Web Content Management Platforms.

 Figuring out what plugins or the version of the Web content management platforms can aid the hacker in compromising the site.
 The information could also be used to gather information about the site owners such as the usernames which could be used to brute forced the login for a certain user.
 The disclosure of the version and other information could also be used by a hacker to attemp to exploit a vulnerablity.
 Information like the MySQL version could be used to get into the site's database where they might be able to dump the database and use the dump to login into the site which could give them complete control of the server.

+## Exploits

+Exploits can be used to gain unauthorized access to a server or computer.
+Currently Snackhack2 has an exploits for CVE-2023-3710, CVE-2018-11709 and CVE-2015-6522. `CVE-2018-11709` is a XSS exploit.
+While CVE-2023-3710 exploits a Command Injection vulnerabilities in printer web page.
+This could allow hackers access to the network. `CVE-2015-6522` allows remote attackers to execute arbitrary SQL commands in the WordPress plugin, wp-symposium.

+## Post Exploitation

+After exploiting a vulnerability and gaining access to server, a hacker might want to hide their tracks.
+As of right of now there is only one post exploitaton feature in Snackhack.
+This feature will take a web server log and remove a certain IP and replace it with a randomly generated IP.
+This could be used to cover your tracks or as a anti forsenic method.

 ## Installation